charleston76/simpleSalesforceDevops/README.md

     GitHubSandbox 1 User - GitHubSandbox1@deployer.com
     GitHubSandbox 2 User - GitHubSandbox2@deployer.com

-If you will [use this file](force-app/main/default/connectedApps/DX_Pipeline_Deployment_Authentication.connectedApp-meta.xml), you can jump to the step [2 - Install OpenSSL](#2---install-openssl), otherwise, follow the steps below:
+If you will [use this file](force-app/main/default/connectedApps/DX_Pipeline_Deployment_Authentication.connectedApp-meta.xml) (don't forget to change it according your needs), you can jump to the step [2 - Install OpenSSL](#2---install-openssl), otherwise, follow the steps below:

 ### 1 - Configure the connected app